 YA: Contemporary, Historical, Literary, Mystery

 Juvenile (YA and Middle Grade)

-Please do not send Literary(except where noted above in Juvenile), Inspirational, Screenplays, Plays, Poetry, Short Stories, Comedy, Erotica or Erotic Romance, True Crime, Religious, or Instructional.
+Do not send Literary(except where noted above in Juvenile), Inspirational, Screenplays, Plays, Poetry, Short Stories, Comedy, Erotica or Erotic Romance, True Crime, Genre Western, Religious(or books featuring abusive priests, nuns, pastors, etc.), or Instructional.
 We are not interested in seeing any projects that include abuse of children or animals as plot elements.

 What Do You Want To See In A Query?

 A query letter should be one page in length, include a synopsis/pitch of one or two paragraphs about your work, the genre, and word count, and pertinent information about your previous publishing experience, if any.